What is Marion Ross's Net Worth?

 Personal Life

 Ross married actor Freeman Meskimen in 1951.
-The couple divorced in 1969 after having two children together, including son Jim Meskimen who also became an actor.
-They also had a daughter named Ellen who has worked as a writer and producer.
+The couple divorced in 1969 after having two children together, including son Jim Meskimen, who also became an actor.
+They also had a daughter named Ellen, who worked as a writer and producer.
 In 1988, she married Paul Michael.
-The couple remained together until Michael's death in 2011.
+The couple remained together until Michael died in 2011.

 Real Estate

 In 1980, Marion bought a property in Woodland Hills, California for $285,000.
 That's the same as around $700,000 in today's dollars.
-Over 10 years she spent $600,000 additional dollars building what she now calls Happy Days Farm.
-She also owns a home in the town of Cardiff by the Sea which is near San Diego.
+Over ten years, she spent $600,000 in additional dollars building what she now calls Happy Days Farm.
+She also owns a home near San Diego in the town of Cardiff by the Sea.